-“Government Performance and Democracy: Survey Experimental Evidence from 12 Countries during Covid-19 ”, forthcoming, Journal of Politics, (with M. Becher, N. Longuet-Marx, V. Pons, S. Brouard, M. Foucault, E Kerrouche, S. Leon Alfonso & D. Stegmueller)
+“Government Performance and Democracy: Survey Experimental Evidence from 12 Countries during Covid-19 ”, 2024, Journal of Politics, (with M. Becher, N. Longuet-Marx, V. Pons, S. Brouard, M. Foucault, E Kerrouche, S. Leon Alfonso & D. Stegmueller)

 Paper